adambraimbridge/rackmill.sh/README.md

   - Uses `section()` and `step()` for clear, color-coded output.
   - All actions and errors are visible to the operator.

+## Intended Use
+- Preparing Ubuntu VMs for imaging or template deployment
+- Ensuring a clean, secure baseline for new systems
+- Operator-driven environments where transparency and control are required

 # Usage